 As you go through your research, you may wish to discuss your findings with colleagues nationally, or even internationally, to see if your experiences are similar to those of others.
 There are some great ways to do this.
 Additionally, as you come to the end and are starting to draw conclusions, you’ll wish to broadcast your findings to support other colleagues and spread the impact.
 Take a look at the suggestions below for ways to do this.

 Discussions, debates and reflection

 - Twitter – “Edu-Twitter” is a community many of us go to in order to find ideas, advice and professional discourse.
 There are frequent “Twitter Chats”, such as #UKFEChat and #UKEDResChat, which focus on different areas and topics.
-We at PD North have created our own chat, #PDNReflect, which gives space to practitioners for reflecting on their practice.
-We would love to give you the opportunity to take over our chat to ask the teaching community questions.
-Find more information about #PDNReflect here and more information on how to set up a Twitter account here.
+Learn how to set up a Twitter account here.

 - TES Further Education – You’ll find articles from teachers and for teachers in FE here.
 There is space to comment to discuss further too.
 You may even wish to contact them to see if they are interested in publishing an article from you and your group about your research.

 - Blogging – blogging is a great way to record and share your experiences and research.
 With most blogs, there will be the option to allow comments so that practitioners can share their thoughts with you too.
-Head to our Tech Support page for more info on blogging.
+If you’d like to write for the PDNorth blog, email Chloe: email@example.com

-- Specialist Journals – you may wish to contact editors of journals such as inTuition, SET’s quarterly journal.
+- Specialist Journals – you may wish to contact editors of journals such as inTuition, SET’s quarterly journal or RaPAL.